Let's Make Delaware the Healthiest State in the Nation!

 NAMI Delaware is dedicated to supporting individuals and families affected by mental health conditions.
 They offer free education programs, support groups, advocacy efforts, and community outreach to promote mental health awareness and improve access to care across Delaware.

-Catholic Charities is a nonprofit organization dedicated to serving vulnerable individuals and families throughout Delaware and the Eastern Shore of Maryland.
+Catholic Charities is a nonprofit organization dedicated to serving vulnerable individuals and families throughout Delaware.
 It offers a wide range of services, including behavioral health counseling, food assistance, housing support, immigration services, and support for those facing homelessness or poverty — regardless of religious affiliation.

 DGS is a nonprofit organization that provides comprehensive mental health services to children, adolescents, and their families across Delaware.
 With a focus on accessible, community-based care, DGS offers counseling, crisis intervention, and psychiatric services to support emotional and behavioral well-being.